RichardByrne95/RBP-Flask/README.md

 -   The Website was tested on Google Chrome, Internet Explorer and Microsoft Edge browsers.
 -   The website was viewed on a variety of devices including Desktop, Laptop, iPad, iPad Pro, iPhone 5, iPhone 8, iPhone 8 Plus, iPhone X, Surface Duo & Moto G5.
+-   All external links open in a new tab.
 -   A large amount of testing was done to ensure that all pages were linking correctly.
 -   Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.